-Ms. Deixler counsels public and private companies operating in the healthcare and life sciences industries on transactional and regulatory matters.
+Heather Deixler counsels public and private companies operating in the healthcare industry on transactional and regulatory matters.

-She advises hospitals, physician organizations, as well as digital health, pharmaceutical, and medical device companies on:
+Ms. Deixler advises hospitals, physician organizations, health plans, insurers, as well as digital health, pharmaceutical, and medical device companies on:

 - Fraud and abuse